SyedSarafeenaAli/Dragon-RealEstate/README.md

 5. In order for the model to generalise to houses that are not visible, overfitting must be avoided.
 6. Real-world utility should be reflected in evaluation measures, such as Mean Absolute Error, Root Mean Squared Error, and possibly percentage error metrics.
 Hence, the project can be claimed as a Regression (Supervised Learning) problem aiming to forecast home values based on property attributes, emphasising precision, applicability, and comprehensibility.

+# OBJECTIVE:-

+The Dragon-RealEstate project aims to develop a prediction model that, given a collection of property and geographical characteristics, predicts the sale price of residential real estate (houses).
+The goal is to give all parties involved in real estate (buyers, sellers, and agents) a tool to obtain an equitable, data-driven appraisal of a property based on its features and location.
+Estimate the anticipated market price of a property based on its input factors, such as its size, number of rooms, location, etc.
+Assist in decision-making by determining which features have the biggest impact on price, identifying listings that are overpriced or underpriced, and offering advice on how to enhance features to raise value.
+The model should ideally include interpretability (so users can trust and comprehend predictions) and generalise well to new, unseen houses.

 # DATASET AND FEATURES:-